OliverGilan/olivergilan.github.io/content/blog/testpost2.md

 ---
-title: "Testpost"
+title: "How to Create a Blog from Scratch with Hugo"
 date: 2022-02-05T10:04:15-05:00
 draft: false
 ---

 # Test Post

-This is a test post for hugo.
+This is a second test post for hugo.

 In this test post I will write a blog about stuff.